tsaqibfs/sdl-port/readme.txt

 AppDataDownloadUrl="!!Game data|mnt:main.123|https://yourserver.xyz/gamedata.zip"

 You also need to specify ReadObbFile=y inside AndroidAppSettings.cfg.

+Android app bundles do not support .obb files, they use asset packs instead.
+This app project includes one pre-configured install-time asset pack.
+To put your data into asset pack, copy it to the directory AndroidData/assetpack and run changeAppSettings.sh.
+The asset pack zip archive will be returned by getenv("ANDROID_ASSET_PACK_PATH"), this call will return NULL if the asset pack is not installed.
+You can put "assetpack" keyword to AppDataDownloadUrl, the code will check if the asset pack is installed and will not download the data from other URLs.
+You can extract files from the asset pack the same way you extract files from the app assets.

+AppDataDownloadUrl="!!Game data|assetpack|https://yourserver.xyz/gamedata.zip"

 All devices have different screen resolutions, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated